eloj/ansible/README.md

 # My public ansible tasks

-Currently the only task available on the main branch is one to install/upgrade golang.
+The script `./update.sh` will run tasks locally, using the settings in `dev.yaml`.

-The script `./update.sh` will run said task locally, using the default settings.
-Sudo is required by default configuration.
+Sudo is required by the default configuration.

 ## tasks/vulkan-sdk.yaml